-How to identify frustrated team members look like
+What frustrated team members look like

-Frustrated team members have emotional outbursts
+1. Frustrated team members have emotional outbursts

-Frustrated people stop trying
+2. Frustrated people stop trying

-Remember Amy, who used to try to improve things in your team?
+Amy used to try to improve things in your team.
 She used to come up with great ideas and was extremely proactive.
-That all stopped a while ago and you didn’t notice it at the time.
+That all stopped and you didn’t notice it at the time.
 Now she simply gets on with her work and goes home.

-Frustrated team members become less productive
+3. Frustrated team members become less productive

 Frustrated team members spend more time in damage control mode than happy employees.
 Damage control is about making themselves feel better, and one way that this takes places is by venting with other team members.

-Frustrated people become cynical
+4. Frustrated people become cynical